 In meeting this high national and international demand, transportation has become the second-highest business cost for our members.
-In fact, our members comprise the third-largest customer group by volume for Canada's Class I railways, CP and CN.
+Our members comprise one of the largest customer group by volume for Canada's Class I railways, CP and CN.

 In an increasingly globalized world, the government needs to recognize that a nuanced approach is necessary to meet the needs of the Canadian economy - and of the Canadian fertilizer sector.
 The freight rail system should evolve to ensure that the management of Canadian railways does not impair Canadian jobs, Canadian trade, or healthy competition.